jnd18/jnd18.github.io/_posts/2019-05-20-mountain-project-eda.md

 ---

 I've just put up a new Jupyter Notebook that shows off some basic data cleaning using Python and Pandas.
-You can view on my GitHub [here.](https://github.com/jnd18/mountain-project-eda/blob/master/rrg-and-nrg.ipynb) Here's a brief description from the intro of the notebook:
+You can view it on my GitHub [here.](https://github.com/jnd18/mountain-project-eda/blob/master/rrg-and-nrg.ipynb) Here's a brief description from the intro of the notebook:
 >Mountain Project is an online climbing guidebook for hundreds of thousands of routes all around the world.
 >One of its cool features is a route finder that will create a table of routes based on certain parameters you give it, such as location and difficulty.